 Group discounts are also available.
 Please contact us to discuss how we can work with you to minimise the costs of the courses selected for groups of staff.

 Costs for every course are included in the course listings.
 In most instances a single course fee covers administration, examination (excluding re-sits), certification costs, access to Gower College Swansea’s Learning Resource Centres and certain resource costs for each year of study.
 They do not include any membership fees to professional bodies and any re-sits must be paid by candidates.

 The Skills for Industry

-Skills for Industry is an exciting new project aimed at private and voluntary sector organisations in South West Wales.
-The project provides more than £15m for the training and the upskilling of the workforce.
-The project will run until 2015 and is part-funded by the European Social Fund through the Welsh Government.
+Skills for Industry is an exciting project aimed at private, public and voluntary sector organisations in South West Wales.
+The project will provide an investment of more than £16m for the training and skills development of the local workforce.
+The project will run until 2019 and is part-funded by the European Social Fund through the Welsh Government.

 “We have worked in partnership with GCS Training for at least five years.
 Tutors have always delivered the learning to a very high standard and have consistently demonstrated a professional and supportive attitude towards all candidates which has been well received.

 The NEBOSH National Certificate in Environmental Management will benefit learners who are seeking to gain a formal qualification in Environmental Management.